fihrisaldama015/helpdesk-ticket-maintenance-system/README.md

   2. L1 Agent works on ticket (status: ATTENDING)
   3. If resolved by L1: mark as COMPLETED
   4. If unresolved: escalate to L2 (status: ESCALATED_L2)
-  5. L2 Support assigns critical value and works on ticket
+  5. L2 Support assigns critical value and works on ticket (status: ATTENDING)
-  6. For C3 tickets: L2 can resolve and mark as COMPLETED
+  6. L2 can solve and mark as COMPLETED
-  7. For C1/C2 tickets: if unresolved, escalate to L3 (status: ESCALATED_L3)
+  7. for C1/C2 tickets: If unresolved: escalate to L3 (status: ESCALATED_L3)
+  8. L3 Support works on ticket (status: ATTENDING)
-  8. L3 Support provides final resolution for C1/C2 tickets (status: RESOLVED)
+  9. L3 Support provides final resolution for C1/C2 tickets (status: RESOLVED)

 - **Status Types**:
   - NEW: Initial state when ticket is created